 We generally hold our target investments as long-term loans; however, we may occasionally classify some of our loans as held for sale.
 We may carry our loans at fair value or carrying value in our balance sheet.
-As of March 31, 2021 and December 31, 2020, respectively, four of our loans held for investment were carried at fair value within loans held at fair value in our balance sheets, with changes in fair value recorded through earnings.
+As of June 30, 2021 and December 31, 2020, three and four of our loans held for investment, respectively, were carried at fair value within loans held at fair value in our balance sheets, with changes in fair value recorded through earnings.